 VAT Filing in UAE

-A VAT return summarize the value of the supplies and purchases a taxable person has made during the tax period, and shows the taxable person’s VAT liability.
+A VAT return summarizes the value of the supplies and purchases a taxable person has made during the tax period and shows the taxable person’s VAT liability.

 Liability of VAT